SimonRichoux/ctf-writeups/FCSC2024/Crypto/Winternitz-is-coming/README.md

 Bv\end{bmatrix} = w.
 ```

 Now as $A$ (or $B$) are square matrices, they can inverted, so that the upper (or the lower) part of the encoded message can be chosen.
 This divides the log complexity of forging a signature by a factor of 2.
 However, we can do better.
-If we regroup in $A$ the larger bytes of the signature, we will only need to bruteforce the smaller bytes of the signature, this reduces the complexity to $`2^{17}`$, which takes less than a second with the following code.
+If we regroup in $A$ the larger bytes of the signature, we will only need to bruteforce the smaller bytes of the signature, this reduces the complexity to $`2^{17}`$, which takes few seconds with the following code.

 ```python
 w = M * message